Conservation Chronical: Nepal’s Effort to Preserve its Biodiversity

 July 31, 2023

-Nonetheless, Nepal is grappling with its own environmental issues.
+Nonetheless, Nepal is grappling with its environmental issues.
 As per a 2019 report released by the Ministry of Health and Population, the country is confronting two major environmental challenges i.e. problems arising from the pressure on natural resources, air and water, and problems resulting from climate change.
 Globally, Nepal ranks 109th in terms of carbon footprint, attributed to the burning of fossil fuels.
 Although, this may not appear critical at first glance, the concerning aspect lies in the fact that Nepal has experienced the most rapid growth in per capita emissions in South Asia.
 Data from the statistics published by Our World in Data reveals that Nepal’s per capita CO2 emission are approximately 0.47 tonnes.

 In response to the increasing concerns regarding CO2 emissions, the Nepalese government has taken significant steps to reduce the country’s carbon footprint, with particular focus on preserving and developing forest areas with several government-initiated programs.
 Community Forestry Programs has proven crucial in effectively managing forest and conserving biodiversity.